 To accomplish this, AxoSyslog has to use a special pattern database to parse the Cisco-specific syslog messages, because these messages do not comply with the standard syslog formats.

-For details on the Cisco-specific SNMP trap format, see CISCO-SYSLOG-MIB on the Cisco website.
+For details on the Cisco-specific SNMP trap format, see CISCO-SYSLOG-MIB.

 Parsing Cisco-specific message fields with patterndb